-Tim Hannigan is a freelance author and travel journalist.
-He was born in Penzance in Cornwall in the far west of the United Kingdom and specialises in writing about Indonesia and the Indian Subcontinent.
+Tim Hannigan was born in Penzance in Cornwall in the far west of the United Kingdom.
+He specialises in writing about Indonesia and the Indian subcontinent.

 Tim formerly worked as a professional chef, before studying journalism at the University of Gloucestershire.
 He also worked as an English teacher and a tour guide before becoming a full-time writer.

 Tim Hannigan has written travel features for newspapers and magazines in Asia, the Middle East, North America and the UK, and has contributed to various radio and television documentaries on Asian history.
-He has also worked on guidebooks to destinations including Bali, Nepal, Myanmar, India and Cornwall.
+He has also worked on guidebooks to destinations including Bali, Nepal, Myanmar, India and Cornwall, and worked on Indonesian phrasebooks.
 He sometimes reviews books for the Asian Review of Books and other publications, and still occasionally leads tours of Cornwall.
 You can read an interview with Tim Hannigan about narrative history writing here.

 Tim also has an interest in the theory of travel writing.
 He is the author of a critical essay on travel journalism in Specialist Journalism (Routledge, 2012).
 He has led various workshops on travel writing and creative non-fiction, and he designed and wrote the travel writing module for the Open School of Journalism.
 He is currently investigating the ethical issues surrounding British travel literature as part of an AHRC/M3C-funded PhD at the University of Leicester.
 You can read more about his research here.

 You can contact Tim Hannigan at firstname.lastname@example.org.
 You can also follow him on Twitter:Follow @Tim_Hannigan